 In other words, it was the wealthy who paid for Jesus’s trips.
 This calls back to John’s words in Luke 3:11.
 Those traveling didn’t have an abundance of food or clothing, so those who had more than was needed were expected to offer what they didn’t need.
 We can conclude here that Jesus did ask for provision, but unlike some ministers in an authoritative position today, He never expected the poor to provide such needs.
 Those who demand ministry provision from the general congregation are way out of line.

 In the end, there is no Biblical evidence to suggest tithing ritually is required under service to God, nor is there any evidence that suggests it must always be to a church.
 If any decide to tithe, it should be seen as honorable (if they do so discreetly, of course), but when it comes to those struggling for a day’s needs, the burden of the tithe is simply unsupported and unbiblical.
 Those who give should do so out of the abundance of their heart.
 Most importantly, our offerings should be given where they are needed, whether that be a struggling member of a congregation or a friend.
-There are people with real needs and real problems sitting in the church, and rather than paying for a new paint job, let’s turn our eyes to the beautiful body of Christ it may be time to look elsewhere.
+There are people with real needs and real problems sitting in the church, and if your church would rather pay for a new paint job than support the body of Christ it may be time to look elsewhere.